EpicsDAO/solv/website/solv-epics-dev/articles/news/en/2024/07/11/solv-mev-mode-released.md

 Furthermore, validators need to manage voting and validation costs as well as rewards.
 The Solana blockchain operates on an epoch-based system, with evaluations and reward calculations occurring every epoch.
 However, since an epoch is not linked to a 24-hour cycle, regular management is challenging.

-## About the New "solv MEV Mode"
+## About the New "solv Auto Update Mode"

-The new "solv MEV Mode" frees validators from daily SSH access to their nodes and enables automated reward maximization and compounding.
+The new "solv Auto Update Mode" frees validators from daily SSH access to their nodes and enables automated reward maximization and compounding.
 The node's status is constantly monitored, and any anomalies are immediately notified via Discord, allowing validators to operate with peace of mind.

 **Key Features:**

-- **Automatic Updates:** Solv MEV Mode automatically updates the Solana validator client and solv software version, ensuring the latest version is always running.
+- **Automatic Updates:** Solv Auto Update Mode automatically updates the Solana validator client and solv software version, ensuring the latest version is always running.
 - **Monitoring:** It monitors the health and balance of validators and sends notifications to Discord if any anomalies are detected.
 - **Automatic Reward Harvesting:** Rewards are harvested just before the end of an epoch to optimize returns.
 - **Automatic Staking:** Harvested rewards are converted to LST (Liquid Staking Token - elSOL) and sent to the specified account.
 - **Enhanced Security:** By keeping the SOL balance of the validator node low and converting rewards to LST, it mitigates the risk of large SOL withdrawals and maintains high returns.

-For more details on solv MEV Mode and configuration instructions, please refer to the following documentation:
+For more details on solv Auto Update Mode and configuration instructions, please refer to the following documentation:

 https://solv.epics.dev/en/doc/quickstart/solv-mev-mode/